Mini Potato Croquette

 This recipe is pretty basic, but very flavorful and versatile.
 You can add in shredded carrots, hard-boiled egg, or whatever strikes your fancy.

 Panko is very flaky and light Japanese breadcrumbs.
 Because it does not soak up the oil during frying, the end result is light and crispy!
 The secret keeping these croquettes crunchy and crispy longer, rest the cooked mini croquettes on wire rack.
 This allows air to circulate all around, preventing hot steam moistening the crispy crust.

-- 1. In a large skillet, sauté garlic in hot olive oil over medium high heat.
+1. In a large skillet, sauté garlic in hot olive oil over medium high heat.
 Add ground beef, salt and pepper.
 Brown the meat thoroughly.
 Transfer the cooked meat in a medium bowl and mix it with mashed potato and chopped cilantro.
-At this point you can add shredded carrots, or chopped hard-boiled eggs, if desired.

-- 4. Heat the oil in skillet over medium high heat.
+4. Heat the oil in skillet over medium high heat.
 Fry the patties until golden brown about a minute on each side.
 Transfer the croquettes on wire rack.
+Serve immediately.